Art by, Starlit-Drakon

 Geptads of any gender can be a vast variety of colours.
 The most common geptads are blue-to-green in colour, but purple, pink and red geptads are very close behind this in terms of frequency.
 Orange and yellow geptads are more uncommon but are also somewhat regularly seen.
 Rarer geptads are gold or brown in skin colour, with black and white geptads being the rarest of colours, having few examples for either being recorded in geptad history.

-Geptad sex organs are located on their bellies.
+Geptad reproductive organs are located on their bellies.
 Due to this, geptads wear no clothing on their lower halves, except for shoes - but these are not particularly common.
 They do, however, wear a top at all times.
-Some geptads wear a thin cylindrical cloth covering their sex organs underneath a top, but this is only present in about a third of geptad population.
-Not wearing a top and just wearing this garment is the societal equivalent of another species perhaps simply going out in just their underwear.
-Most geptads wear some sort of belt, meaning that other geptads cannot see up it and gaze at their sex organs.
+This is why they almost always wear a belt.
 Likewise, the collar of a geptad is much more tighter-fitting around the neck in comparison to usual tops for the same reason.

 The vast majority of geptads wear some sort of facial makeup or clay markings.
 This is the equivalent of a hairstyle and is the vessel they use to express themselves, alongside their clothing.
 These facial markings are changeable.
 Some especially expressive geptads even decorate the additional spikes and scales they have specific to their bloodline, but this is viewed as a little radical of an action.
 It’s a bit like another race’s possible outlook on tattoos and piercings, only it is seen as even odder among geptads by comparison.
 Tail accessories are common but not necessarily required.